joshnh/Sublime-Text-Preferences/README.md

 __Keyboard Shortcuts: [Default (OSX).sublime-keymap][1]__

-* Keyboard shortcuts to close projects or toggle between them
+* Keyboard shortcuts to close projects and toggle between them
 * Keyboard shortcuts to move the cursor the the start or end of the current line
+* Keyboard shortcut to reveal the current file in the sidebar
 * Keyboard shortcut to preview Markdown in the browser
 * Keyboard shortcut to convert spaces to tabs
 * Keuboard shortcut to refresh the current browser window (using [Browser Refresh](https://github.com/gcollazo/BrowserRefresh-Sublime))